RetroDECK/ES-DE/INSTALL.md

 The order EmulationStation displays systems reflects the order you define them in.
 In the case of the default es_systems.cfg file, the systems are listed in alphabetical order.

-**NOTE:** A system *must* have at least one game present in its "path" directory, or ES will ignore it!
-If no valid systems are found, ES will report an error and quit!
+**Note:** A system *must* have at least one game present in its `path` directory, or ES will ignore it!
+If no valid systems are found, ES will report an error and quit.

 Here's an overview of the file layout: